Defunct schools in the Metropolitan Borough of Dudley: St John's Primary School

 St John's Primary School was a Church of England primary school situated in Dudley, West Midlands, England.
 It served the Kates Hill area of the town and was built in 1840 along with the neighbouring parish church on St John's Road.
 The area of Kates Hill was expanding as a residential area at this time, mostly housing workers who were moving into the Black Country during the Industrial Revolution.
-The school remained open for 130 years, finally closing in 1974(?) on its merger with St Edmund's Primary School (on Birmingham Street in the town centre) to form St Edmund's and St John's Church of England Primary School).
-The new school was located at a building on Hillcrest Road.
+The school remained open for 130 years, finally closing in 1974 on its merger with St Edmund's Primary School (on Birmingham Street in the town centre) to form St Edmund's and St John's Church of England Primary School.
+The new school was located in a building on Hillcrest Road.
 The old St John's School, now 170 years old, is still in existence and for most of the time since the school's closure the buildings have been in commercial use.
 The current occupants of the building are a recruitment agency.

 Saltwells Secondary School

 Saltwells Secondary School was a secondary school located in Netherton, West Midlands, England.
-It was b 1962+ to replace Halesowen Road School - known locally as The Iron School due to its corrugated iron construction.
+It was built in 1962+ to replace Halesowen Road School - known locally as The Iron School due to its corrugated iron construction.
 The school closed in July 1986 due to falling numbers on the school roll, and most of the remaining pupils and staff were transferred to The Hillcrest School, now the only secondary school in Netherton.
-The school's status changed from secondary modern to comprehensive in September 1975 as part of a borough wide change to secondary education.
+The school's status changed from secondary modern to comprehensive in September 1975 as part of a borough-wide change to secondary education.
 The age range changed from 11-15/16 to 12-16 in September 1972, also to fit in with a reorganisation of local education (which was not reverted until 1990).
 The school buildings remain in use to this day as the site of Saltwells Education Development Centre - the educational development centre which serves the entire Dudley borough.